Don’t lose the trace that matters: Multiplayer’s zero-sampling approach

 That’s the theory.
 In practice, most tools only give you part of the story.

 APM platforms ingest massive volumes of telemetry, and to keep costs under control they sample aggressively: only a fraction of traces are kept.
-That works fine for monitoring overall trends and system health, but it breaks down when you need to debug a specific user flow.
+That works fine for monitoring overall trends and system health, but it breaks down when you need to debug a specific issue or bug.

 You can easily miss the trace that actually matters, or waste hours stitching it together from fragments.